 Skip to the content

-- Education: I earned my bachelor’s of science degree in Biological Psychology at the University of California, Davis in 2013, then was a research technician at the California National Primate Research Center until I joined the Kinzig research group at Purdue University in 2016.
-I earned my master’s of science degree in Dr. Kinzig’s lab in 2018 and continued on to become a doctoral candidate and continue my research.
+- I earned my bachelor’s of science in Biological Psychology at the University of California, Davis in 2013, then was a research technician at the California National Primate Research Center until I joined the Kinzig research group at Purdue University in 2016.
+I earned my master’s of science in Dr. Kinzig’s lab in 2018 and continued on to earn my doctorate in neuroscience & behavior.

 - My dissertation work is in understanding how diets high in fat and sugar alter the blood-brain barrier in brain areas commonly associated with diet-induced neurocognitive deficits.
 I am using immunohistochemistry and immunofluorescent imaging to analyze blood-brain barrier disruption and neuroimmune mechanisms in male and female rats of different ages.